stagedml/pylightnix/README.md

 What did we do?
 We created `hello_src` variable of type [DRef](./docs/Reference.md#pylightnix.types.DRef) which takes a reference to a **Derivation** of fetchurl stage.
-It means several things: a) the configuration of our stage does already exist in the storage and it doesn't contain critical errors like invalid links. b) Pylighnix knows how to **Realize** this derivation, i.e. what Python function to call on it and which directory to collect the output from.
+It means several things: a) the configuration of hello-stc stage does already exist in the storage and it doesn't contain critical errors like invalid links. b) Pylighnix knows how to **Realize** this stage, i.e. what Python function to call on it and which directory to collect the output files from.

 So what will we have when Realization of `hello_src` is complete?
-As [fetchurl's documentation](./docs/Reference.md#pylightnix.stages.fetchurl.fetchurl) suggests, we will see a downloaded and unpacked URL, in our case it is the contents of `hello-2.10.tar.gz` archive.
+As [fetchurl's comment](./docs/Reference.md#pylightnix.stages.fetchurl.fetchurl) suggests, we will see a downloaded and unpacked URL, in our case it is the contents of `hello-2.10.tar.gz` archive.
 Let's check it: